 - 1. Any file which is interpreted or executed by the system CPU(s) and not in source format is encumbered. - 2.
 Any file with a license more restrictive than BSD or GNU is encumbered. - 3.
-A file which contains downloadable binary data for use by the hardware is not encumbered, unless (1) or (2) apply to it. - 4.
+A file which contains downloadable binary data for use by the hardware is not encumbered, unless (1) or (2) apply to it.
+It must be stored in an architecture neutral ASCII format (file2c or unencoding is recommended). - 4.
 Any encumbered file requires specific approval from the Core Team before it is added to the repository. - 5.
 Encumbered files go in src/contrib or src/sys/contrib. - 6.
 The entire module should be kept together.
 There is no point in splitting it, unless there is codesharing with non-encumbered code. - 7.
-In the past binary files were typically uuencoded, and named arch/filename.o.uu.
-This is no longer necessary, and binary files may be added to the repository unchanged. - 8.
+Object files are named arch/filename.o.uu>. - 8.
 Kernel files: - a.
-Should always be referenced in conf/files. (for build simplicity). - b.
+Should always be referenced in conf/files.\ (for build simplicity). - b.
 Should always be in LINT, but the Core Team decides per case if it should be commented out or not.
-The Core Team can, of course, change their minds later on.
+The Core Team can, of course, change their minds later on. - c.

-- c.
 The Release Engineer decides whether or not it goes into the release. - 9.
 User-land files: - a.
 The Core team decides if the code should be part of make world. - b.
 The Release Engineering decides if it goes into the release.